 - Worsening or persistent indigestion if you're over the age of 55.

-Heartburn (a burning sensation in the lower chest) used to be associated with indigestion but is usually a symptom of a separate condition called gastro-oesophageal reflux disease (GORD), in which stomach acid refluxes into the oesophagus (gullet).
+Heartburn - a burning sensation in the lower chest - used to be associated with indigestion but is usually a symptom of a separate condition called gastro-oesophageal reflux disease (GORD), in which stomach acid refluxes into the oesophagus, also called gullet.
 However, heartburn can also be triggered by eating habits around Christmas.

 What can trigger Christmas indigestion?

 The way that we eat at Christmas is also an important factor.
-Eating large portions, eating too fast, and eating even when we're full can all trigger Christmas indigestion.
+Eating large meals, eating too fast, eating just before bed and eating even when we're full can all trigger Christmas indigestion.

 How do I stop indigestion at Christmas?